Healthcare Assistant Jobs at Indiana University Health with Visa Sponsorship

 Which visa types are commonly used for Healthcare Assistant roles at Indiana University Health?

-Indiana University Health sponsors several visa categories for Healthcare Assistants, including H-1B, TN, and F-1 OPT and CPT for students in clinical programs.
+Indiana University Health sponsors several visa categories for Healthcare Assistants, including H-1B, TN visa, and F-1 OPT and CPT for students in clinical programs.
 Candidates pursuing permanent residency may be supported through EB-2 or EB-3 Green Card pathways.
 The most appropriate visa type depends on your nationality, education level, and the specific role's requirements.
 Confirm which categories apply to your situation during the offer stage.

 What qualifications or experience are expected for Healthcare Assistant roles at Indiana University Health?